 This continues to be a time of major change in Higher Education.
 Recent years have represented a relatively benign period of increasing income through the Full Economic Cost regime for funding research grants and contracts from public sponsors, the introduction of the new undergraduate fee regime and significant public capital funding streams.
-This is now clearly very shortly to be followed by a more difficult period as grant funding is cut to reduce public sector borrowing.
+This is now being followed by a more difficult period as grant funding is cut to reduce public sector borrowing and as funding will be much more directly correlated with student numbers.

-In the wake of the 2011 HE White Paper the University is preparing for a major switch in teaching funding for Home/EU Undergraduates, from grant to student fees, for 2012 entrants onwards.
-This will introduce increased accountability direct to students as well as increased income sensitivity to under- or over-recruitment.
+In the wake of the 2011 HE White Paper the government has for 2012 entrants' switched teaching funding for Home/EU Undergraduates, from grant to student fees.
+This has introduced increased accountability direct to students as well as increased income sensitivity to under- or over-recruitment.
 The changes in student number control will be complex to manage but the University will be in a position to target controlled growth in a number of areas which have been held back by previous public policy, enabling us to continue to offer a top quality higher education experience to larger numbers of students.